-Studying engineering at Bristol will immerse you in a vibrant postgraduate community that is at the heart of a faculty intimately linked to world-class engineering industry.
+Studying engineering at Bristol will immerse you in a vibrant postgraduate community at the heart of a faculty with strong links to world-class engineering industry.

 The faculty comprises two academic schools: the School of Computer Science, Electrical and Electronic Engineering, and Engineering Maths and the School of Civil, Aerospace and Mechanical Engineering.
 Our taught and research postgraduate programmes evolve continually to stay at the cutting edge of research and industrial advances.